SonarSource/sonar-kotlin/README.md

     git submodule update --init its/sources

-Then you need to build Ktor project:
+Then you need to build the Ktor project:

     cd its/sources/kotlin/ktor